DragonQuestAPI/next-level-calculator/README.md

-# Dragon Quest IV API
+# Dragon Quest IV Data

 ## /!\ WORK IN PROGRESS /!\

-An API featuring all the data about the fourth episode of the Dragon Quest game developed by Square Enix.
+An API project featuring all the datas about the fourth episode of the Dragon Quest game developed by Square Enix.

 ## What does it includes ?